 Stone Mountain Park– The granite monolith is one of the highest points within the metro area and has been carved with the images of Civil War generals.
 The park has camping, a water park, and activities for families, especially their summertime laser shows.
 You can hike or take the gondola to the top.
 1000 Robert E. Lee Drive, Stone Mountain

 Fernbank Museum of Natural History– Atlanta’s natural history museum is set on acres of protected forest and features exhibits on dinosaurs and the native cultures of Georgia.
 It also hosts cocktail nights that pair with a film in the IMAX Theater.
 767 Clifton Road NE, Atlanta

 Martin Luther King Jr. National Historic Site– Atlanta is where Martin Luther King Jr. lived and preached and is now buried.
 The Sweet Auburn neighborhood allows visitors to see his boyhood home, the King Center for Nonviolent Social Change and Ebenezer Baptist Church.
 The historic site also has great information on the Civil Rights movement as a whole.
 450 Auburn Avenue, Atlanta

-You can also enjoy the great outdoors in places like Piedmont Park, the largest in the city, and The Beltline, a refurbished train line turned walking track.
-And of course, the city has plenty of sporting events, with games from the Atlanta Braves (baseball), Atlanta Hawks (basketball), Atlanta Falcons (football) and the Atlanta Silverbacks (soccer).
+You can also enjoy the great outdoors in places like Piedmont Park, the largest in the city, and The Beltline, a refurbished train line turned walking path.
+And of course, the city has plenty of sporting events, with games from the Atlanta Braves baseball, Atlanta Hawks basketball, Atlanta Falcons football and the Atlanta United soccer.